North Atlantic Right Whales

 Saving Right Whales from Extinction

-Oceana seeks to reduce threats to North Atlantic right whales, including entanglement in fishing gear and collisions with ships.
+Oceana seeks to reduce threats to North Atlantic right whales, including entanglement in fishing gear and collisions with boats.

 The North Atlantic right whale is one of the most endangered large whales on the planet.
-At least 34 whales have been killed since 2017: That’s 10% of their entire current population.
+There are 38 North Atlantic right whales that have been confirmed dead since 2017 in the United States and Canada.
 Scientists estimate that even a single human-caused North Atlantic right whale death a year threatens the species’ chances of recovery.
-Whaling decimated North Atlantic right whales and nearly them out forever before it was banned in 1935.
+Whaling decimated the North Atlantic right whale population before it was banned in 1935.
 They were named for being the “right” whale to hunt because they were often found near shore, swim slowly and tend to float when killed.
-Now the North Atlantic right whale is again on the brink of extinction mostly due to threats from commercial shipping and fishing.
+Now the North Atlantic right whale is again on the brink of extinction mostly due to threats from ship strikes and entanglement in fishing gear.
 At normal operating speeds, ships cannot maneuver to avoid North Atlantic right whales, putting the whales at great risk of strikes, which can cause deadly injuries from blunt force trauma or cuts from the propellers.
-Additionally, a jungle of roughly one million fishing lines sprawls across the whales’ migration routes and feeding areas in the U.S. and Canada.
+Additionally, a jungle of roughly one million fishing lines sprawls across the whales’ migration routes, calving, and feeding areas in the U.S. and Canada.
 These ropes have been seen wrapped around North Atlantic right whales’ mouths, fins, tails and bodies, and cut into the whales’ flesh, which can lead to life-threatening infections.
 Emerging threats like seismic airgun blasting, a process used to search for oil and gas deep below the seafloor, put the species at even greater risk.
-Today, only about 330 North Atlantic right whales remain, including around 80 breeding females.
-To prevent extinction, the whales must be protected from fishing gear entanglements and ship strikes.
-Oceana’s campaign works to do this by reducing the amount of vertical fishing lines in the water and requiring ships to slow down.
+Today, only about 356 North Atlantic right whales remain, including a mere 70 breeding females.
+To prevent extinction, the whales must be protected from boat strikes and entanglements in fishing gear.
+Oceana’s campaign works to protect these whales from extinction by working towards requiring ships to slow down and removing vertical fishing lines from the water.

 What Oceana Does